 How much more can a man give and be an awesome father when so much demand and pressure already have been put on him?

-Allow me to share with you a different view point.
+Allow me to share with you a different viewpoint.
 What do I remember best of what my father gave me?

 A story you are about read, I’m taking you to one of my happiest childhood memories.
-It made me so happy than and gives me so much joy NOW to remember my time with my Daddy!
+It made me so happier than and gives me so much joy NOW to remember my time with my Daddy!

-Why I’m sharing my story with YOU, a father or will be a father, is to show you from a little girl memories and perspective that regardless of your status, power, where or what situation you are in at this moment, you are the most powerful man in your child’s eyes.
+Why I’m sharing my story with YOU, a father or will be a father, is to show you from little girl memory and perspective that regardless of your status, power, where or what situation you are in at this moment, you are the most powerful man in your child’s eyes.

 You have the power to gift the greatest gifts your child can remember of YOU that no one can.

 I don’t have a lot of memories with my father because he passed away when my brother and I were very young.
-But the ones I have of him, they are very precious and brings me lots joy inside out and put smile on my face every time I think of him.
+But the ones I have of him, they are very precious and brings me lots of joy inside out and put a smile on my face every time I think of him.

 I remember vividly that it was a rainy and windy day during the Pol Pot Regime.
-There were giant, tall mango trees near by our house.
+There were giant, tall mango trees nearby our house.
 I was a little girl, but I knew the mangoes would fall off from the trees on days like that.

 I was anxiously waiting for the rain and the wind to calm down.
 And as soon the rain and wind started to die out, I ran there.